GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Description

-- Look at your SLO dashboards to spot issues (wait a few minutes).
+- Look at your SLO dashboards to spot issues (wait a few minutes before you check).

 - Investigate the Issue:
   - To get to the bottom of this mystery, open a new **incognito/private** browser window and navigate to the Movie Guru frontend.